mrwweb/post-type-archive-descriptions/readme.txt

 == Changelog ==
 = 1.2.0 (October 3, 2020) =
 * [Fix] Now supports post types in admin submenus other than the default.
-Big props to Jeremy Carlson, @eyesofjeremy
+Big props to Jeremy Carlson, @jcdesign
 * [Fix] Get correct description and don't show warning on a Post Type Archive that shows multiple post types (probably via pre_get_posts)
 * Code cleanup